AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Methodology

 \subsubsection{Apparatus and Technical Setup}

 For the runtime evaluation and during the user tests, AIDEN was deployed on an LG G6 smartphone (Qualcomm Snapdragon 821, 4~GB RAM, 5.7-inch QHD+ display) connected to a 4G LTE network.
-To ensure consistent processing capabilities, computational heavy-lifting was offloaded to a remote server running Ubuntu 18.04 LTS, equipped with an Intel i7-8700 CPU, 32~GB RAM, and dual GPUs (NVIDIA GTX 1080Ti for YOLO processing and NVIDIA A40 for LLaVA-based tasks).
+To ensure consistent processing capabilities, computationally intensive processing was offloaded to a remote server running Ubuntu 18.04 LTS, equipped with an Intel i7-8700 CPU, 32~GB RAM, and dual GPUs (NVIDIA GTX 1080Ti for YOLO processing and NVIDIA A40 for LLaVA-based tasks).